dask/dask-stories/network-modeling.md

 I am [Sameer Lalwani](https://www.linkedin.com/in/lalwanisameer/), and I specialize in modeling wireless networks.

 We use these models to help operators with their technology decisions by building Digital Twins of their Networks.
-These models are used to quantify the impact of technology decisions on network KPI & Economics.
+These models are used to quantify the impact of technology on user experience, network KPI & Economics.

 The Problem I'm trying to solve
 -------------------------------

 There are always new technologies which vendors would like operators to deploy.
-There are a lot of decision operators need to make before they can make a decision on deploying new technology.
+Operators face a lot of uncertainty that whenever they have a make a decisions about a new technology.
+These models help reduce the uncertainty and allow Senior Management to gain Actionable Insights.

 For example currently we are in the middle of a 4G to 5G transition and some of the decisions that operators need to make are given below.